Shark Fishing Charters

 Here is a Mako Shark this family caught on Fathers Day!

-Game Sharks are infamous for hanging around our Fort Lauderdale and Miami native reef lines and accompanying our ancient shipwrecks.
-Our deepest natural reef is roughly one mile off shore and houses several varieties of food and bait fish which forms an active food chain that leaves these primary predators at the top.
-South Florida’s steady flow of warm water makes Fort Lauderdale and Miami a hot spot for game shark activity.
+Sharks are known to inhabit our Fort Lauderdale and Miami reef lines, artificial reefs and shipwrecks.
+Our deepest natural reef is roughly one mile off shore and is home to an entire ecosystem of nutrients and baitfish, which forms an active food chain – and Sharks take their place at the very top of the Food Chain.
+South Florida’s steady flow of warm water makes Fort Lauderdale and Miami a hot spot for Shark activity.

 Unlike Dolphin or Wahoo, people don’t generally care for the taste of shark.
 Shark meat isn’t a popular snack due to the fact that they urinate through their skin giving the meat an ammonia-like flavor and scent.
 The roughly-textured skin of Sharks is similar to sandpaper.
 They aren’t too tasty but they’re beautiful fish and a blast to fight!
 Every year, between the months of March and August, the big game Sharks take part in a massive migration northward along the South Florida coastline.
 In March, sharks are king.

 During Shark season in Fort Lauderdale, we fish both dead and live baits.
 Preferred live baits for Fort Lauderdale shark fishing consists of blue runners and big silver mullet.
 Throw out a tasty, bloody bonito or an oily kingfish head and it really turns them on.
 Bolt to the drop-off, about a mile offshore and it’s a win-win situation.
 You’ve got a pretty good chance of fighting a giant Hammerhead Shark, Thresher Shark, or any of those prehistoric predators for an extended fight.
 You won’t be disappointed.